-This casually elegant hideaway offers 89 rooms and suites with private terraces, Wi-Fi and plasma televisions; a rooftop infinity swimming pool; spa treatments; beach service; and a decidedly stylish ambience, thanks to Starck’s and Fasano’s thoughtfully chosen furnishings.
+This casually elegant hideaway offers 89 rooms and suites with private terraces, Wi-Fi and plasma televisions; a rooftop infinity swimming pool; spa treatments; beach service; and a decidedly stylish ambiance, thanks to Starck’s and Fasano’s thoughtfully chosen furnishings.

-The rooftop is an area is our favourite bit of the hotel and is accessible only for hotel guests with spectacular views over Ipanema Beach and features a pool, fitness center, sauna, massage and a pool bar for drinks and light meals.
+The rooftop is an area is our favorite bit of the hotel and is accessible only for hotel guests with spectacular views over Ipanema Beach and features a pool, fitness center, sauna, massage, and a pool bar for drinks and light meals.

 4. JW Marriott Rio de Janeiro